mimblewimble/grin-rfcs/grinrfc-0001.md

 - Title: Grin RFC Process
 - Status: Draft
 - Authors: joltz (joltz@protonmail.com)
+           yeastplume (yeastplume@protonmail.com)
 - Created : June 21st, 2019
 ```

 # Summary
 [summary]: #summary

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the Grin codebase and governance structure, so that all stakeholders can be confident about the direction the project is evolving in.
+The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the Grin codebase and governance structure.

 # Motivation
 [motivation]: #motivation

-The previous way of adding new features to Grin has been good for early development, but for Grin to become a mature project and ecosystem it needs structure and transparency when it comes to changing the system.
-This is a proposal for a more principled RFC process to make it a more integral part of the overall development and governance processes, and one that is followed consistently to introduce features to Grin.
+The previous "ad-hoc" method of adding new features to Grin was suitable for early development, but as Grin and its ecosystem matures it needs a more controlled process to keep development focused,
+help provide the community with a reasonable overview of Grin's future plans, and provide a platform for focused discussion of new features.
+This is a proposal for a structured RFC process, with
+the intent being that it will be closely followed as part of Grin's development.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-To add a major feature to Grin, one must first get the RFC merged into the RFC repo as a markdown file.
-At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into Grin.
+To add a major feature to Grin or make a change to Grin's governance structure, one must first get the RFC merged into the RFC repo as a markdown file.
+At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into the Grin codebase or Governance procedures.

 ## When you need to follow this process

 You need to follow this process if you intend to make "substantial"
 changes to the Grin codebase or governance process.
 What constitutes a "substantial"
-change is evolving based on community norms, but may include the following.
+change may evolve based on community norms, but may include the following.

-   - Any semantic or syntactic change to the wallet, node, miner or crypto library that is not a bugfix.
+   - Any semantic or syntactic change to the wallet, node, miner or underlying crypto libraries that is not a bugfix.
    - Major changes in ecosystem content such as the docs, site or explorer
    - Removing Grin features, including those that are feature-gated.

 Some changes do not require an RFC:

-   - Rephrasing, reorganizing, refactoring, or otherwise "changing shape
+   - Rephrasing, reorganizing, refactoring, or changes that are not
-does not change meaning".
+ visible to Grin's users.
    - Additions that strictly improve objective, numerical quality
 criteria (warning removal, speedup, better platform coverage, more
 parallelism, trap more errors, etc.)